 Results are provided in Figure~\ref{fig:figure_and_table scalability}.
-As observed, for dense graphs, as the graph size increases, our method requires significantly less run-time (Figure~\ref{fig: run-time}) compared to all baselines, while reporting almost the same average MIS size (Table~\ref{tab:my_table}).
-For instance, when $n$ is $500$, on average, our method requires around 1 minute to solve the 5 graphs, whereas other baselines require approximately 45 minutes or more to achieve the same MIS size.
+As observed, for dense graphs, as the graph size increases, our method requires significantly less run-time compared to all baselines, while reporting the same average MIS size (third entry of each tuple in the x-axis).
+For instance, when $n$ is $500$, our method requires less than 12 seconds to solve the 5 graphs, whereas other baselines require 35 minutes or more to achieve the same MIS size.
+For the case of $n=2000$, our method requires less than 4 minutes whereas ReduMIS requires nearly 350 minutes.
 These results indicate that, unlike ReduMIS and ILP solvers, the run-time of our method scales only with the number of nodes in the graph, which is a significant improvement.